sbweeden/blog_assets/isva_recaptchav3_formslogin/README.md

 Google's [recaptchav3](https://developers.google.com/recaptcha/docs/v3) API offers a risk-score based bot detection capability.
 This can be used for fraud detection in any transaction, and one such example is to mitigate credential stuffing attacks against username/password login forms.

-The IBM Verify Idetity Access (IVIA) web reverse proxy (which I've know as WebSEAL for 20+ years and will continue to refer to by that name) has a default forms-based login capability which allows authentication of users against a configured user directory.
+The IBM Verify Identity Access (IVIA) web reverse proxy (which I've know as WebSEAL for 20+ years and will continue to refer to by that name) has a default forms-based login capability which allows authentication of users against a configured user directory.
 This article will demonstrate how to add Google recaptchav3 support to WebSEAL forms-based login.

 ## Details